How to Write A Strong Resume

 There are three basic organizational approaches to resume writing: chronological, skills-based, or a hybrid approach.
 The resume format you choose depends on how much experience you have in the field you’re pursuing.
 A chronologically organized resume is most widely used.

-- You have strong work history with many positions in the same industry
+- Strong work history with many positions in the same industry

-- You have held the same position for several years
+- Held the same position for several years

 But, not everyone fits this description.
 It seems like every job application favors extensive experience.
 So, how can those of us with limited experience make it past this ‘chicken or the egg’ obstacle?

-- You are changing careers or industries and don’t have much experience in the field you’re seeking
+- Changing careers or industries and don’t have much experience in the field you’re seeking

-- You are a recent high school or college graduate and don’t have much work experience
+- A recent high school or college graduate and don’t have much work experience

-- You have only held short-term jobs or internships rather than extended periods of experience in one position
+- Someone who has only held short-term jobs or internships rather than extended periods of experience in one position

 - Your professional story is a little more complicated